We all love to save money, and there are also pet owners who wish they had more spare money to spend on our beloved cockapoos.

 Saving money on dog grooming

 Owning a cockapoo means there’s a chance you will need a lot of grooming.
 This all depends if your cockapoo is more poodle or more spaniel.
-My dog is definitely more spaniel and her hair is quite straight. this means we can get away with less grooming.
+My dog is more spaniel, and her hair is relatively straight.
+This means we can get away with less grooming.

 Grooming at home

-During lockdowns etc, I groomed Luna for 10 months.
-I am not saying I was good at it, but no one said she looked bad.
-All I did was go onto youtube, get myself a nice pair of dog scissors and gave her a trim every few weeks to stay on top of it and keep her knot-free.
-I honestly believe I could do this for the rest of her life and it would be totally fine.
-However, there is something nice about getting her back from the groomers and she’s all perfectly clean and groomed.
+During lockdowns etc., I groomed Luna for 10 months.
+I am not saying I was good at it, but no one said she looked terrible.
+All I did was go onto youtube, get myself a nice pair of dog scissors and give her a trim every few weeks to stay on top of it and keep her knot-free (detangling sprays also help).
+I honestly believe I could do this for the rest of her life, which would be fine.
+However, there is something nice about getting her back from the groomers, and she’s all perfectly clean and groomed.